-907 5.1 Assumptions and Limitations
+5.1 Assumptions and Limitations

-- 908 The security characteristic analysis has the following limitations: - 909 It is neither a comprehensive test of all security components nor a red-team exercise. - 910 It cannot identify all weaknesses. - 911 It does not include the lab infrastructure.
+The security characteristic analysis has the following limitations:

+- It is neither a comprehensive test of all security components nor a red-team exercise. - It cannot identify all weaknesses. - It does not include the lab infrastructure.
 It is assumed that devices are hardened.
-Testing these 912 devices would reveal only weaknesses in implementation that would not be relevant to those 913 adopting this reference architecture. - HDOs and telehealth platform providers implement an array of risk mitigation approaches that extend beyond what is discussed in this document.
-The broader array of controls consists of organizational structures, policies and procedures, and tools to support enterprise privacy and cybersecurity programs that this practice guide refers to as a set of pervasive controls.
+Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting this reference architecture. - HDOs and telehealth platform providers implement an array of risk mitigation approaches that extend beyond what is discussed in this document.
+The broader array of controls consists of organizational structures, policies and procedures, and tools to support enterprise privacy and cybersecurity programs that this practice guide refers to as a set of pervasive controls. - HDOs and telehealth platform providers evaluate privacy risks throughout the RPM solution ecosystem and coordinate risk management roles and expectations with organizations that are part of the RPM solution.

-918 5.2 Pervasive Controls
+5.2 Pervasive Controls

-- 919NIST SP 1800-24, Securing Picture Archiving and Communication System (PACS) [14], described the use920of controls that were termed "pervasive."
-Subsequent practice guides such as this RPM practice guide - 921 discuss implementing controls that narrowly apply to the practice guide's lab construction. - 922 Notwithstanding, HDOs and telehealth platform providers are enterprise organizations that may face a - 923 broader set of risks, including regulatory requirements, that extend beyond the narrow topic.
-The - 924 pervasive control concept assumes that HDOs and telehealth platform providers have implemented a - 925 comprehensive control set to address their risk and regulatory obligation. - 926 For example, onboarding workforce members may involve identity proofing and creating, and managing - accounts and credentials.
-Organizations need to perform these activities to appropriately implement an - 928 enterprise risk management program.
+NIST SP 1800-24, Securing Picture Archiving and Communication System (PACS) [14], described the use of controls that were termed "pervasive".
+Subsequent practice guides such as this RPM practice guide discuss implementing controls that narrowly apply to the practice guide's lab construction.
+Notwithstanding, HDOs and telehealth platform providers are enterprise organizations that may face a broader set of risks, including regulatory requirements, that extend beyond the narrow topic.
+The pervasive control concept assumes that HDOs and telehealth platform providers have implemented a comprehensive control set to address their risk and regulatory obligation.

+For example, onboarding workforce members may involve identity proofing and creating and managing accounts and credentials.
+Organizations need to perform these activities to appropriately implement an enterprise risk management program.
 The requirement is not specific to RPM programs.
-These functions - should be established prior to implementing an RPM program.
-Other controls, such as performing asset - 930 management, having incident response teams, and establishing incident response programs, should also - 931 be pervasive across the enterprise. - 932 Another example is asset management.
-Asset management is a critical control that should be - 933 implemented by telehealth platform providers.
-Telehealth platform providers should maintain accurate - 934 inventories and manage configuration settings, patching, updates, and the overall life cycle for devices - that are deployed to the patient home.
-While this is a requirement, the project team partnered with - 936 multiple telehealth platform providers.
-The team did not deploy security or privacy capabilities to the - telehealth platform providers.
-Rather, it relied upon telehealth platform providers to implement an - adequate and appropriate set of pervasive controls for their environment and for the services that they - 939 provide.
+These functions should be established prior to implementing an RPM program.
+Other controls, such as performing asset management, having incident response teams, and establishing incident response programs, should also be pervasive across the enterprise.

+Another example is asset management.
+Asset management is a critical control that should be implemented by telehealth platform providers.
+Telehealth platform providers should maintain accurate inventories and manage configuration settings, patching, updates, and the overall life cycle for devices that are deployed to the patient home.
+While this is a requirement, the project team partnered with multiple telehealth platform providers.
+The team did not deploy security or privacy capabilities to the telehealth platform providers.
+Rather, it relied upon telehealth platform providers to implement an adequate and appropriate set of pervasive controls for their environment and for the services that they provide.

-- 940 The NIST Cybersecurity Framework [3] describes cybersecurity activities and outcomes that - 941 organizations should achieve for establishing or improving enterprise security programs.
-These activities - and outcomes are articulated in the Subcategories of the Cybersecurity Framework Core.
-The - 943 Cybersecurity Framework provides the basis for pervasive controls, whereas this practice guide - highlights implementation of selected controls.
-Readers should not regard the selected controls as the - 945 only controls that an HDO must implement.
-The selected controls that are described in this practice - guide are a small subset of controls that HDOs and telehealth platform providers should implement.
-Thispractice guide's descriptions of controls indicate how the selected controls were implemented in the lab - 948 environment.
+The NIST Cybersecurity Framework [3] describes cybersecurity activities and outcomes that organizations should achieve for establishing or improving enterprise security programs.
+These activities and outcomes are articulated in the Subcategories of the Cybersecurity Framework Core.
+The Cybersecurity Framework provides the basis for pervasive controls, whereas this practice guide highlights implementation of selected controls.
+Readers should not regard the selected controls as the only controls that an HDO must implement.
+The selected controls that are described in this practice guide are a small subset of controls that HDOs and telehealth platform providers should implement.
+This practice guide's descriptions of controls indicate how the selected controls were implemented in the lab environment.

-949 5.3 Telehealth Platform Providers
+5.3 Telehealth Platform Providers